-The Royal Northern College of Music was established in 1973 as an amalgamation of two Manchester-based music Colleges (the Royal Manchester College of Music and the Northern School of Music), each with its own long and illustrious history.
+The Royal Northern College of Music (RNCM) was established in 1973 as an amalgamation of two Manchester-based music Colleges (the Royal Manchester College of Music and the Northern School of Music), each with its own long and illustrious history.
 The College occupies a single site just south of the centre of the City of Manchester, between The University of Manchester and Manchester Metropolitan University, both of which enjoy excellent relationships and collaborations with the RNCM.

 Legal and charitable status

 The members of the HEC constitute the Board of Governors of the RNCM, the activities of which the Corporation has been established to conduct, and whose objects, powers and framework of governance are set out in its Articles of Government, the current version of which was approved by the Board of Governors (‘the Board’) in July 2011, and by the Privy Council in October 2011.
 The Board is also, in relation to the charitable activities of the RNCM, its Trustee Board.
 Members of the Board are therefore the Trustees of the RNCM, and of its four Trust Funds, each of which is a separate charity registered with the Charity Commission.
 Links to corporate documents and to further information are provided alongside.

 The RNCM’s current Consolidated Financial Statements, and those of the previous four years are available alongside.